For as far as I remember, food was available in our household, somewhere.

-For as far as I remember, food was available in our household, somewhere.
 Blessed with a family keen on culinary traditions, most of my vivid memories center around our practices of feasting; through preparing and preserving foods.
-And memories, of a family originally hailing from Andket, a small and sleepy village situated in the most northern reaches of Lebanon, as part of the province of Akkar.
+And memories, of a family originally from Andket, a small village situated in the most northern reaches of Lebanon, as part of the province of Akkar.

-A sleepy village in which my grandparents owned a plot of land, dotted and peppered with all sort of trees.
+A village in which my grandparents owned a plot of land, dotted and peppered with all sort of trees.

 And as soon as we arrived on our regular visits, I would go around examining the trees to my continual amazement at how magnanimous nature is.